-In a perfect world, in every mentoring meeting, the mentee would open with “I’ve got three things to talk to you about today.”
-It sets a scene, it’s bound with a foreseeable end, it opens up the opportunity for mentoring magic present in every human interaction.
+In a perfect world, in every mentoring meeting, the mentee would begin with “I’ve got three things to talk to you about today.”
+It sets a scene, it’s bound with a foreseeable end, and it opens up the opportunity for mentoring magic present in every human interaction.

 When the mentee starts it like this – “I’ve got three things to talk to you about today” – the mentor visibly relaxes.

 The mentee has thought about this upfront – they’re committed to the process.
-The pressure’s off the mentor to blindly dig around for the mentee’s challenges.
+The pressure is off the mentor to blindly dig around for the mentee’s challenges.
 And there are only three things!

-In general, we see mentoring catch-ups – whether a meeting, a coffee or a walk – last for 45 minutes to an hour.
-Three discrete agenda items fit this time perfectly – there may be, say, a 10-minute discussion for each, and also time for positive tangents that result out of them.
+In general, we see mentoring catch-ups – whether a meeting, a coffee, or a walk – last for 45 minutes to an hour.
+Three discrete agenda items fit this time perfectly – there may be, say, a 10-minute discussion for each, and also time for positive tangents resulting from them.

 Three agenda items work for the mentee too.